wol4aravio/OSOL.Extremum/README.md

 * `MaxIterations` - this instruction terminates algorithm according to maximum allowed number of iterations,
 * `MaxTime` - this instruction terminates algorithm according to maximum allowed working time.

-# Merge Strategies
-* `force` - forces algorithm to use provided set of points as a base for algorithm,
-* `selfInit` - algorithm randomly initializes its initial state.